 Policies and Procedures

-Coton has a number of policies in place which support our ethos for ensuring our children are safe, secure and in an environment where they can learn, thrive and shine.
+Coton has a number of policies in place which support our ethos for ensuring our children are safe, secure and in an environment where they can learn and thrive.

 Section 26 of the Counter-Terrorism and Security Act 2015 (the Act) places a duty on certain bodies, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.